ChartIQ/chartiq-react-app/react-components/README.md

 ```

-If you would like to pass custom configuration options to a specific add on then you must pass the arguments to the `config.addOns` property and make sure the add on is included in the `config.enabledAddOns` property.
+If you would like to pass custom configuration options to a specific add-on then you must pass the arguments to the `config.addOns` property and make sure the add-on is included in the `config.enabledAddOns` property.
 For example:

 ```jsx
 import Chart from 'chartiq/react-components/Chart'